freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 360.1

+The file has 27 lines.
 Check how many words are in the file.

 #### HINTS